 Try making this one first.
 It will only cost you $10: http://www.theultralighthiker.com/poly-tent-by-the-ultralight-hiker-on-the-cheap/

 I have now discovered some 1 oz/yd2 silnylon which is reasonably priced at $11.95 a metre (http://www.theultralighthiker.com/australian-outfitter/) so that I can make the whole thing much lighter (55% of the weight, ie under 400 grams all up).
+I have made the Siligloo and the Pocket Poncho Tent from it, and am very pleased with them/it.
 In cuben you could go even lighter but it is very expensive at around $30/yd (http://www.zpacks.com/materials.shtml) I have a piece I can salvage from another project so I will make a cuben model with a 1oz silnylon poncho floor – I expect the whole thing (including floor) will weigh under 300 grams after I have made another one in Tyvek to get the measurements just exact.
 This one was the prototype.
 Not bad for a two person tent though!

-It was extremely windy when I took the photos but it is showing no inclination to fall down – and it went up in seconds!
+It was extremely windy when I took the photos below but it is showing no inclination to fall down – and it went up in seconds!
 That’s what I like.
 It is also raining but it is nice and dry inside.
 As with all my tents it is intended you will warm it with a cosy fire out the front, a nice touch if you are enjoying winter hunts in Gippsland, as I will be doing.
-Sparks from a fire never melt a hole in Tyvek which has a melting temperature about 900C.
+Sparks from a fire never melt a hole in Tyvek which has an ignition temperature about 900F (400C).

 There are three different modes.
 The ‘normal’ fully open mode which will be easiest to get into.
 The peak is 5’ high.
 The rainy day mode where you can half close it yet have the entire floor stay dry but still enjoy the benefits of the fire.
 The storm mode for when it really wants to blow and bucket down and you need to keep it all out and keep the tent from blowing away.
 If much taller tepees withstood the winds on the Great Plains for centuries I expect this little guy will withstand a rainy night or three in Gippsland!
 I will figure out how to put a couple of vents in the top for when it is in storm mode.